-London Waterloo turns 170 years old on July 11.
-How well do you know our busiest railway station?
+London Waterloo turned 175 years old on July 11.
+How well do you know one of our busiest railway stations?

 1. There were just 14 trains a day to and from the station when it opened in 1848.

-5. Waterloo was the last London terminus to provide steam powered services – the last steam train went to Bournemouth in 1967.
+3. Waterloo was the last London terminus to provide steam-powered services – the last steam train went to Bournemouth in 1967.

 10. A production of The Railway Children took place at Waterloo in 2011, staged on the tracks at the former Eurostar terminal.